Skip to content

 • parent: Use this when a property links to a separate but related entity.
 This setting ensures that a search for the related entity’s value returns the main (parent) entity.
 For example, if a bibliographic resource is linked to an Identifier entity (which holds a DOI), a search for the DOI value should return the resource itself, not the Identifier entity.

-Custom Value Display with fetchValueFromQuery
+Custom value display with fetchValueFromQuery

-Section titled “Custom Value Display with fetchValueFromQuery”
+Section titled “Custom value display with fetchValueFromQuery”

 Sometimes, a property’s value is not a simple literal but another entity that needs a formatted display.
 For this, you can use fetchValueFromQuery.